 Coloring & Placement of Polynesian Tattoos

-Coloring of most Polynesian tattoos will be done in dark blue, dark green or black if using tribal art.
-For Polynesian tattoos that incorporate the natural symbols of the island or imitate art that was left for us by the ancients will need color.
-You will be using earth tones for these tattoos such as, greens, browns, reds, tans, black, and blues, of course.
+Coloring of most Polynesian tattoos is done in dark blue, dark green or black if using tribal art.
+Polynesian tattoos that incorporate the natural symbols of the island or imitate art that was left for us by the ancients will need color.
+You will be using earth tones for these tattoos, such as greens, browns, reds, tans, blacks, and blues, of course.

-Placement of Polynesian tattoos has been discussed some during the course of this article because of the importance the ancestors gave to the placement of tattoos.
-However people today have modernized some of these restrictions and women, for instance, are being tattooed with tribal down their entire legs with strands, or backs with animal symbols.
+The placement of Polynesian tattoos has been discussed some during the course of this article because of the importance the ancestors gave to the placement of tattoos.
+However, people today have modernized some of these restrictions.
+For instance, women are being tattooed with tribal down their entire legs with strands or backs with animal symbols.
 Women are also wearing armbands as well as men.
-The most modern phenomenon and the most popular by far is the creation of the arm sleeve that covers a man’s entire arm and goes up onto his shoulder.
+The most modern phenomenon and the most popular by far is creating the arm sleeve that covers a man’s entire arm and goes up onto his shoulder.